KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 how we have adapted it for multiple senders.
 ### How signals work
 A signal channel contains two counters `IN` and `OUT`, and a `LIMIT` value.
 The sender only changes the `IN` value, and the receiver only changes the `OUT` value.
-As long as there is only one sender and one receiver, this implies that we are already task and core safe.
+As long as there is only one sender and one receiver, this guarantees that we are already task and core safe.
 Because the channel has a finite size, we also have a `LIMIT` value. `IN` and `OUT` are always incremented modulo the `LIMIT`, so for the following discussion, please assume that `IN+1` and `OUT+1` means `(IN+1)%%LIMIT` and `(OUT+1)%%LIMIT` respectively.
 So here is how to receive and send: